-Supported by the Freie Universität Berlin and the Humboldt-Universität zu Berlin, the Excellence Cluster was the product of cooperation with the four major institutions in Berlin involved in research into antiquity.
+Supported by the Freie Universität Berlin and the Humboldt-Universität zu Berlin, the Excellence Cluster was the product of cooperation with four major institutions in Berlin involved in research into antiquity.

 The FREIE UNIVERSITÄT BERLIN and the HUMBOLDT-UNIVERSITÄT ZU BERLIN boast an exceptionally high concen-tration of disciplines that deal with ancient studies, supplemented by a wealth of geo-scientiﬁc expertise in such areas as surveying and environmental reconstruction.